Raghav Chadha criticizes Sidhu for saying "Imran Khan is his older brother" - ExBulletin

 Raghav Chadha criticizes Sidhu for saying “Imran Khan is his older brother”

-Amritsar (Punjab) [India], Nov 20 (ANI): Aam Aadmi (AAP) MP and Party spokesman Raghav Chadha on Saturday criticized Punjab Congressman Navjot Singh Sidhu and Chief Minister Charanjit Singh Channi, and said “their budding love for Pakistan is a matter of concern “.
-ANI, the AAP leader referred to Sidhu’s remarks made during a visit to Gurdwara Darbar Sahib in Pakistan in which he described Pakistani Prime Minister Imran Khan as “older brother”.
+Aam Aadmi Party (AAP) MP and spokesperson Raghav Chadha on Saturday criticized Punjabi Congressman Navjot Singh Sidhu and Chief Minister Charanjit Singh Channi and said that “their budding love for Pakistan is a subject of concern. concern”.
+Addressing the ANI, the AAP chief referred to Sidhu’s remarks made during a visit to Gurdwara Darbar Sahib in Pakistan, in which he called Pakistani Prime Minister Imran Khan an “older brother” .

-“Punjabi Congressman Sidhu and CM, the two leaders praise Pakistan and its Prime Minister Imran Khan.
-Their budding love for Pakistan is a matter of concern,” said Chadha.

 “This is a matter of concern and the AAP takes it very seriously,” said Chadha.
 (ANI)